Tuesday, December 30, 2025

 My hack:

 The first time you drop to 0 hp and get back up from magical healing you have a level of exhaustion, this first level goes away on a short rest.
 For each additional time you go down and are raised by magical healing, you gain an additional level of exhaustion, and the moment you hit level 2 all the levels take a long rest to get rid of as standard.
 Failed Death saves don't reset until a rest clears you of one level of exhaustion (or you roll a nat 20 death save).
-Source: Unknown Redditor (I looked).
+Source: Unknown Redditor (Mylon Pruett?
+See comments).

 6) Long rests DoMT says they reset everything, undermining resource management, so use mid-night wandering monsters and bedroll requirements to limit long resting.